zhixuan1994/Fractional_TVAR/README.md

 # How to use

 The main code, which includes both simulations and real-world applications, is in the Main.py file.
 The algorithms for the PINNs-based and GAM-based approaches are implemented in PINN_GAM_alg.py.
 Once all essential packages are installed, the code can be run directly.
+Additionally, both VIX and S\%P 500 csv files are located in the Data folder.